 - if the figure were put inside a sphere, all vertices would touch the sphere.

 Another way of looking at these shapes is that they all arise from the cube, when it is truncated in various ways.
-Thus the cube is the Father of all forms, while the sphere is the Mother of all forms.
-These shapes are the building blocks of everything from crystal formation to music to organic life.
+The cube is considered the Father of all forms, while the sphere is said to be the Mother of all forms.
+These shapes are the building blocks of everything from crystal formation, to music, to organic life.

 The vector equilibrium is a three-dimensional shape constructed with triangles and cubes.
 It’s sometimes called the “perfect shape” because every corner is exactly the same distance from all the other corners.
 This very stable shape is the basis of a three-dimensional rendering of the flower of life.

-Pyramids have amazing preserving and energizing properties, because the pyramid is such an efficient amplifier.
-By focusing universal energy, it increases the vibrational field of whatever is placed inside it with intention — even intangible things like hopes.
-This effect is can be enhanced by the pyramid’s material, color and other properties.
+Pyramids have amazing preserving and energizing properties (likely because the pyramid is such an efficient amplifier.)
+By focusing universal energy, it is said to increase the vibrational field of whatever is placed inside it with intention.
+Even intangible things like hopes.
+This effect can be enhanced by the pyramid’s material, color, and other properties.
 This is one reason why pyramids are often constructed of Copper tubing or wire for use in charging crystals and other objects.

-The merkabah, also known as the star tetrahedron, is the intersection of two tetrahedrons.
-The one pointing downward brings up earth energy, while the one pointing upward channels universal energy into the human plane.
-A person within this energy field will experience the confluence of both types of energy.
-While the chakras can be seen as an energy system within the body, the merkaba represents an energy system outside it.
+The merkabah, also known as the star tetrahedron, is the intersection of two opposite tetrahedrons.
+The one pointing downward is said to bring up earth energy, while the one pointing upward is said to channel universal energy into the human plane.
+A person within the energy field of a merkabah shape may experience the confluence of both types of universal energy.

-The name is said to combine three Egyptian words: mer = rotating fields of light; ka = spirit (the intangible part of human life); ba = soul (the sum of all it means to be human)… though I once asked an etymologist about this and they assured me it was incorrect as the word is Hebrew in origin and points to a chariot or vehicle.
+The name is often said to combine three Egyptian words: mer = rotating fields of light; ka = spirit (the intangible part of human life); ba = soul (the sum of all it means to be human)… though I once asked an etymologist about this and they assured me it was incorrect as the word is Hebrew in origin and points to a chariot or vehicle.
 Thus, it’s likely to refer to a sort of spiritual vehicle or tool for taking us on a spiritual journey.